-A surprising result is that there is no four-qubit pure state that is an AME state i.e., AME($4,2$) does not exist \cite{Higuchi2000}.
+A surprising result is that there is no four-qubit pure state that is an AME state i.e., AME($4,2$) {\blu state} does not exist \cite{Higuchi2000}.
 For qubits, the existence of AME states is completely known, AME($K$,2) exist only for $K=2,3,5,$ and $6$ \cite{Sc04,Huber_2017,huber2018bounds}.
 Four-party AME states; AME$(4,d)$, are equivalent to perfect tensors having four indices each running from $0$ to $d-1$ \cite{Pastawski_2015,Goyeneche2015}.
-Reshaped into $d^2 \times d^2\ $ matrices these lead to unitary matrices that remain unitary under realignment and partial transpose matrix rearrangements \cite{Zyczkowski2004}.
-Such unitary operators are called 2-unitary gates, and there is a correspondence between AME states of even number of parties and multi-unitary gates \cite{Goyeneche2015}.
-Bipartite unitary gates that remain unitary under realignment are maximally entangled unitaries and thus are highly non-local \cite{SAA2020}.
-Maximally entangled unitaries are called dual unitary gates in quantum many-body physics and been studied quite extensively in the recent past \cite{Akila2016,Gopalakrishnan2019,Bertini2019,claeys2020maximum,claeys2020ergodic,ASA_2021,gutkin2020exact,suzuki2021computational,claeys2022emergent,zhou2022maximal,borsi2022remarks,singh2022ergodic,Ho_2022_Exact}.
-In (1+1)-dimensional discrete space time, dual unitary gates remain unitary when the temporal and spatial axes are exchanged, and this property plays a pivotal role in obtaining exact analytical results in dual unitary quantum circuits \cite{Bertini2018,bertini2019entanglement,piroli2020exact}.
+Reshaped into $d^2 \times d^2\ $ matrices AME$(4, d)$ states lead to unitary matrices that remain unitary under realignment and partial transpose matrix rearrangements \cite{Zyczkowski2004}.
+Such bipartite unitary operators are called 2-unitary, and there exists a correspondence between AME states of even number of qudits and multi-unitary gates \cite{Goyeneche2015}.
+Bipartite unitary gates that remain unitary under realignment are maximally entangled unitaries and are highly non-local \cite{SAA2020}.
+Maximally entangled unitaries are called dual unitary gates in quantum many-body physics and have been studied extensively in the recent past \cite{Akila2016,Gopalakrishnan2019,Bertini2019,claeys2020maximum,claeys2020ergodic,ASA_2021,gutkin2020exact,suzuki2021computational,claeys2022emergent,zhou2022maximal,borsi2022remarks,singh2022ergodic,Ho_2022_Exact}.
+In (1+1)-dimensional discrete space-time, dual unitary gates remain unitary when the temporal and spatial axes are exchanged.
+This space-time duality plays a pivotal role in obtaining exact analytical results in dual unitary quantum circuits \cite{Bertini2018,bertini2019entanglement,piroli2020exact}.